FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-1tun-ip4base
 2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-1tun-ip4base
 4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-1tun-ip4base
-##### ethip4--ethip4udpgeneve-4tun-ip4base
-1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-4tun-ip4base
-2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-4tun-ip4base
-4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-4tun-ip4base
 ##### ethip4--ethip4udpgeneve-16tun-ip4base
 1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-16tun-ip4base
 2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-16tun-ip4base
 4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-16tun-ip4base
-##### ethip4--ethip4udpgeneve-64tun-ip4base
-1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-64tun-ip4base
-2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-64tun-ip4base
-4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-64tun-ip4base
 ##### ethip4--ethip4udpgeneve-256tun-ip4base
 1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-256tun-ip4base
 2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4--ethip4udpgeneve-256tun-ip4base